Revised: October 1, 2022

 Where and when do we check in?

 The registration tables will open one hour prior to the start of the camp.
-You will find them just east of the gym unless it’s raining.
 Staff will be available to guide you and answer questions.
 If you have registered online, plan to arrive 30 minutes prior to the camp.
 Those who are registering onsite should plan to arrive when registration opens.
 Lines can be long.

 What’s the housing and meal situation?

-Lodging and meals are provided.
-Students sleep in the gym.
-Showers are available in the locker rooms in the evening.
+Lodging and meals are provided, unless otherwise noted.
+Students sleep in the gym, and shower in the locker rooms.